 By this point, most people know the importance of putting aside money for an emergency fund, and that their goal should be to have six months of salary in their account.
 Once you achieve that goal, though, what do you do with the thousands of dollars just sitting in your savings account?

-One of the best solutions is to put part of that money into a CD while still having $2,000 -- $3,000 in your savings account to take care of most financial emergencies.
-You’ll get the benefit of the higher interest rate, so when you do have to dip into your emergency fund you be able to build it back up faster, and you can use the CD ladder strategy to maximize the interest you’ll get while making sure you’ll be able to access the cash in your emergency fund if a serious emergency arises.
+One of the best solutions is to put part of your emergency fund money into a CD while still having $2,000 -- $3,000 in your savings account to take care of most financial emergencies.
+You’ll get the benefit of the higher interest rate, so when you do have to dip into your emergency fund you be able to build it back up faster.
+You can also use the CD ladder strategy to stagger maturity dates, which will maximize the interest you’ll get while making sure you’ll be able to access the cash in your emergency fund if a serious emergency arises.

 Got questions about certificates of deposit?
 Ask us!